< Back to Nature and Education Centers

 Woodland Edge Trail - 1-mile loop (0.6 mile of this trail is wheelchair accessible).
 Enjoy the sights and sounds along this self-interpretive watchable wildlife trail.
 It begins at the parking lot on the west side of Kelly’s Slab.
 Head downstream through a riparian-buffer restoration area and wind along the edge of an open field.
 Features of this trail include views of Crooked Creek, woodland streams, a wildlife garden that showcases native plants and steps leading down to the bank of the creek.

-Creek Bottom Trail - This trail begins near the pavilion.
+Creek Bottom Trail - 2-mile loop.
+This trail begins near the pavilion.
 Stroll along Crooked Creek, a blue-ribbon smallmouth bass stream.
 Catch-and-release fishing is allowed, so pack fishing gear and a license.
 Watch for easy access to the creek bank at the halfway point.
 Turtles bask in the sun and great blue herons patiently stalk sunfish.
 From here, either return by the same route or take the old farm road back through the field to the starting point.
 Keep your eyes and ears open for eastern wild turkey, northern bobwhite quail and other species of Ozarks wildlife.

-Creek Bluff Trail - 0.9 mile one-way.
+Creek Bluff Trail - 0.9 miles, one-way.
 Access this trail near the creek access on the Creek Bottom Trail or mid-trail from near the education building.
 Enjoy the view of Crooked Creek as you go.
 Keep your eyes open for bald eagles and, in summer, painted buntings.
 Note: The southwest end of this trail is occasionally closed to accommodate trap-shooting practice.

 - Trails are open daily, sunrise to sunset.